 Get ready!
 Let’s dive into the best board games for 10-year-olds.

 In a hurry?
-Check out our favorites before you dash off.
+Check out our favorite games for 10 year olds before you dash off.

 #1.
 King of Tokyo